apache/incubator-horaedb-meta/CONTRIBUTING.md

 ## Running Tests

-The running test rule has been configured in the [Makefile](./Makefile) so just run:
+The rule for running test has been configured in the [Makefile](./Makefile) so just run:

 ```shell
 make test